CGCookie/retopoflow/help/changelist.md

 This document contains details about what has changed in RetopoFlow since version 2.x.

+### RetopoFlow 3.2.7&rarr;3.2.8

+- Fixed bug where checkedness of alert checkboxes is not saved
+- Fixed bug with Stroke snapping distance

 ### RetopoFlow 3.2.6&rarr;3.2.7

 - Fixed bug when pressing MMB while moving geometry with LMB